ton-community/tutorials/02-contract/index.md

 Its main feature is to hold a *counter*.
 The counter will start at some number, and allow users to send *increment* transactions to the contract, which will in turn increase the counter value by 1.
 The contract will also have a getter function that will allow any user to query the current value of the counter.

 In later tutorials we will make this contract a little more advanced and allow TON coins that are deposited in it to be withdrawn by a special admin role.
-This admin will also be able to transfer ownership to a different admin.
+This admin will also be able to transfer ownership to a different admin and more.

 ## Step 2: Set up your local machine